callfoundationindia/callfoundationindia/content/_index.md

     type: section_contact
     subtitle: >-
-      You can either email us at contact@callfoundation.co.in or fill this form and we'll get in touch with you
+      You can either email us at contact@callfoundation.co.in or fill this form and we'll get in touch with you.
 seo:
   title: Call Foundation
   extra: